 The Erie Panthers were one of five founding members of the East Coast Hockey League in 1988.
 The club lasted for eight seasons in Erie, playing at Louis J. Tullio Arena.
 In their early years, the Panthers were competitive, making the Riley Cup playoffs in each of their first five seasons.
 The Panthers fell behind in later years, failing to make the playoffs during their final three seasons in town and attendance dipped below 3,000 fans per game.

 Former NHL journeyman goaltender Peter Skudra played 12 games for the Panthers during their final season in Erie.
-Skudra is the most prominent former Panthers to make it to the NHL.
+Skudra is the most prominent former Panther to make it to the NHL.

 At the end of the 1995-96 season, the Panthers packed up and moved to Louisiana where they became known as the Baton Rouge Kingfish (1996-2004).
 A subsequent move in 2004 saw the franchise relocate to British Columbia as the Victoria Salmon Kings.
 The Salmon Kings went out of business in 2011.

 After the Panthers left town in 1996, they were replaced by the Erie Otters of the major junior Ontario Hockey League.
 The Otters continue to play in Erie today.

 Sometimes bigger isn’t better.
 That was the lesson for the hockey fans of Erie, Pennsylvania in the winter of 1981-82.

 The industrial city had a popular team – the Erie Blades – that formed in 1975 and kicked around in a variety of low-level minor leagues during the latter half of the 1970’s.
 From 1979 to 1981 the Blades dominated the Northeastern Hockey League and then the Eastern Hockey League, winning three straight league championships.
 Crowds of 3,000+ were not uncommon at the old Erie County Fieldhouse.